nabil-boag/angular-multimocks/README.md

 - Fork the repo
 - Run `npm install`
-- Run `grunt workflow:dev` to watch for changes, lint, build and run tests as you're working
+- Run `grunt workflow:dev` or `npm run dev` to watch for changes, lint, build and run tests as you're working
 - Write your unit tests for your change
 - Test with the demo app
-- Run `grunt package` to update the distribution files
+- Run `grunt package` or `npm run package` to update the distribution files